Detectability of Supermassive Dark Stars with the Roman Space Telescope: Effects of Gravitational Lensing

 When contrasting SDMSs formed via extended AC (red star symbols in Fig.~\ref{fig:Colorcolor100}) to Pop~III/II galaxies, the situation becomes more promising, as SMDS of smaller and smaller mass deviate more and more from the evolutionary tracks of both type A and C of galaxies.
 All SMDSs formed via this mechanism, boosted by $\mu\sim 100$, will be more than $2\sigma$ away from the evolutionary tracks of galaxies.
 The one caveat here is that Fig.~\ref{fig:Colorcolor100} does not include the uncertainty in the color indices of galaxies, as explained above.
-We address this point in Fig.~\ref{fig:comparecolor100}, where we present the color index comparison between SMDSs formed via AC of $10^5$ and $10^6 M_\odot$ to the evolutionary tracks of Type A/C Pop~III/II galaxies (top/bottom panels) that are selected in such a way that they match the F184 flux of the SMDS, as per our comparison criterion.
+We address this point in Fig.~\ref{fig:comparecolor100}, where we present the color index comparison between SMDSs formed via AC of $10^5$ and $10^6 ~\rm M_\odot$ to the evolutionary tracks of Type A/C Pop~III/II galaxies (top/bottom panels) that are selected in such a way that they match the F184 flux of the SMDS, as per our comparison criterion.
 For all objects a gravitational lensing magnification factor of $\mu=100$ is assumed.
-As opposed to Fig.~\ref{fig:Colorcolor100}, here we can include both uncertainties for the SMDS colors and those of the Pop~III/II galaxies, along their evolutionary tracks, as in each panel the SNR of galaxies and the star is determined uniquely.
 In order to be conservative, and avoid unnecessarily cluttering the plots, we only keep the Kroupa IMF type galaxies in this figure, since their evolutionary tracks lie closest to the SMDSs.
 However, our conclusions are unaffected by this aesthetic simplification.

-For the magnification $\mu=100$ assumed in Fig.~\ref{fig:comparecolor100}, we find that $10^5$ and $10^6 M_\odot$ SMDS formed via extended AC are separated at the 2$\sigma$ level (in each direction) from the evolutionary tracks of the Pop~III/II galaxies counterparts that have the same F184 flux.
+For the magnification $\mu=100$ assumed in Fig.~\ref{fig:comparecolor100}, we find that $10^5$ and $10^6 ~\rm M_\odot$ SMDS formed via extended AC are separated at the 2$\sigma$ level (in each direction) from the evolutionary tracks of the Pop~III/II galaxies counterparts that have the same F184 flux.
 For smaller SMDS, the distinction between SMDS and galaxies is even smaller.
 Hence a larger magnification would be required to cleanly differentiate the type of object in a color-color plot.
 If objects with high enough magnification are found to unambiguously identify a SMDS, such a discovery could indirectly confirm the nature of the DM.